barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2022-11-sylea-rising.markdown

 - **Session 4: Uudge She.** Surveyed the world, and met with the locals and learned their mythology.
 Tried to convince them that they're not gods.
-Found spare parts, did a cvery cursory survey while being attacked by demons, and escaped.
+Found spare parts, did a very cursory survey while being attacked by demons, and escaped.
 Vega / Petr go on a date, Sly hires Ed.

+- **Session 5: Mission to Mithril (1).** Set off to Indmen with Prof. Arif, but got a job to take some cargo to a science expedition on Kuurashbir along the way.
+Unfortunately, Mission to Mithril happened.
+Half-way to the survivors, facing down a giant snow-worm.

 **Adventures:**